Wikinaut/pinetradio/README.md

 * add two rotary encoders for station / volume control
 * `cronplay`: a station-play-scheduler for autoplaying certain station/s at certain times similar to `cron`
-Example: play a certain news station every hour
+Example: switch from the currently played first station to a certain second (e.g. news) station every hour minutes 00…05 and then switch back to the first station.

 #### special requirements